yachielab/QUEEN/CLI_usage.md

   			Join multiple GenBank inputs and generate the single assembled GenBank/Fasta output.
 			When --joindna (-j) is specified, --input (-i) and --output (-o) options are valid.

-  Aragument options for QUEEN functions:
+  Argument options for QUEEN functions:
   --database {ncbi,addgene,benchling}, -db {ncbi,addgene,benchling}
-                        For '--db ncbi', set NCBI accession number.
+                        For '--db ncbi', set the NCBI accession number.
 For '--db addgene', set plasmid ID.
 Sometimes different full sequence maps are provided by the depositor and adgene, respectively, for a single plasmid.
 In this case, please specify the plasmid ID followed by 'addgene' or 'depositor' (Ex.
 50005:addgene or 50005:depositor) If you set only plasmid ID, the value will be specified as 'plsmidID:addgene'.
 For 'benchling', set a benchling shaared link.
   --seqid SEQID, -si SEQID
                         Sequence ID for the corresponding database specified by '--database'.